Evidence shows that meditation is as effective as standard medical treatments for depression. Learn about helpful guided meditation resources.

 Another way meditation can help depression is by increasing DHEA (dehydroepiandrosterone).

-3. Meditation Quells Inflammation, a Root Cause of Depression
+3. Meditation Calms Inflammation, a Root Cause of Depression

-One promising emerging theory of depression is that it’s caused by brain inflammation.
+One emerging theory of depression is that it’s caused by brain inflammation.

-Brain inflammation may be, at least in part, responsible for depression, anxiety, and other mood disorders.
-(53)
+Brain inflammation is now thought to be, at least in part, responsible for depression, anxiety, and other mood disorders.

-You’d expect that changing gene expression could take a long time, but measurable changes can be detected after as few as eight hours of meditation.
-(55)
+You might expect that changing gene expression could take a long time, but measurable reductions in the activity of pro-inflammatory genes has been detected after as few as eight hours of meditation.

 4. Meditation Quiets Depression’s Negative Mental Chatter

-All this negative mental chatter does your mental health and happiness no good at all.
+Unsurprisingly, all this negative mental chatter does your mental health no good.

-Meditation can quiet your mind and help control the negative thoughts that fuel depression.
+Meditation can quiet the mind and help control the negative thoughts that fuel depression.

 5. Meditation Builds a Healthier Brain